 - MensLine Australia – 1300 789 978 (available 24 hours a day)

 Do you need to apply for palliative care?

 The good thing is palliative care is available to everyone and is easy to access.
 Often a referral from your parent’s GP is all you need, if they’re not already in the hospital system.

 Everyone deals with death differently.
 Your palliative care team can also help family after a loved one’s death with access to grief counselling and bereavement services.
 Most area health services have a bereavement services team, so ask your palliative care team for a referral (or you can also speak to one of the services listed above).

 Some useful links

-Palliative Care Australia has many resources, including a National Palliative Care Service Directory.
-The directory provides information about specialist services and providers, community support organisations and services.
+Palliative Care Australia has many resources, including the Palliative Care: It’s more than you think website and the National Palliative Care Service Directory The directory provides information about specialist services and providers, community support organisations and services.

 As well as many useful fact sheets for carers, the PCA also provides a National Register of Palliative Care Consumers and Carers, a collective body of knowledge from those who have lived with palliative care.